stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

    where each `encoding_k` specifies finer windows or scales and a clear relation between `Tension_YM(m_k)` and `Tension_YM(m_{k+1})` for world representing sequences `m_k`.

-3. Establish measurable conditions on how `Tension_YM(m_k)` should behave for World T like and World F like scenarios under these refinements, including explicit bounds and stability criteria.
+3. Establish measurable conditions on how `Tension_YM(m_k)` should behave for World T like and World F like scenarios under these refinements, including explicit bounds and stability criteria that are consistent with the TU Tension Scale Charter.

 These steps remain inside the effective layer.
 They do not require revealing TU generative rules or any explicit path from bare lattice data to internal fields.